-- Childhood abuse, neglect, and exposure to other traumatic stressors which we term adverse childhood experiences (ACE) are common.
-The most common are separated or divorced parents, verbal, physical or sexual abuse, witness of domestic violence, and having a family member with depression or mental illness. - The short and long-term outcomes of these childhood exposures include a multitude of health and social problems such as:
+• Childhood abuse, neglect, and exposure to other traumatic stressors which we term adverse childhood experiences (ACE) are common.
+The most common are separated or divorced parents, verbal, physical or sexual abuse, witness of domestic violence, and having a family member with depression or mental illness.

+• The short and long-term outcomes of these childhood exposures include a multitude of health and social problems such as:

+- COPD

+- Depression

+- Fetal death

+- Illicit drug use

+- Liver disease

+- STD's

+- Multiple sexual partners

-Depression Alcoholism and alcohol abuse
+- Alcoholism and alcohol abuse

-Fetal death

-Illicit drug use Unintended pregnancies
+- Unintended pregnancies

-Liver disease Suicide attempts
+- Suicide attempts

-STD's Early imitation of smoking
+- Early imitation of smoking

-Multiple sexual partners Risk for intimate partner violence
+- Risk for intimate partner violence